Apology Language Quiz for Couples

 Sample questions to get you started

-Tap the game above to play through all prompts, or get the app for more and real-time play with your partner.
+Tap the game above to play through all prompts.

 How to play Apology Language Quiz